 - On a $500,000 holding: VAS costs approximately $350, VGS costs approximately $900

 Both fees are low by industry standards.
 Many actively managed funds charge 0.50% to 1.50% per year for comparable exposure.
-The ETFLens Fee Calculator can be used to model how different MERs compound over time.
+The ETFLens Fee Analyser can be used to model how different MERs compound over time.

 Are your ETFs overlapping?